AB2511/SPPU-BE-Practical-Sem-8/Audit_Course/README.md

 1. **Daniel Goleman** - *"Emotional Intelligence – Why It Matters More Than IQ"* - Bantam Books
 2. **Steven Stein** - *"The EQ Edge"* - Jossey-Bass
 3. **Drew Bird** - *"The Leader's Guide to Emotional Intelligence"*

----

-## 📝 Assessment Method

-Evaluation of audit course is done at Institute level.
-Methods include:
-- Written Test
-- Demonstrations/Practical Test
-- Presentation or Report

----

-## 📌 Note

-- The student is awarded grade **AP (Audit Course Pass)** on successful completion
-- No grade points are associated with this grade
-- Performance in these courses is not accounted in SGPA and CGPA calculation